groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert-document/wordprocessing.md

 keywords: Convert Word, Convert DOCX, Convert DOC, Convert DOC to PDF, convert Microsoft Word
 productName: GroupDocs.Conversion for Java
 toc: True
+structuredData:
+    showOrganization: True
+    application:
+        name: Convert Word in Java
+        description: Convert DOCX to PDF natively with high performance using Java language and GroupDocs.Conversion for Java APIs
+        productCode: conversion
+        productPlatform: java
+    showVideo: True
+    howTo:
+        name: How to convert Word to PDF in Java
+        description: Learn how to convert DOCX to PDF in Java step by step
+        steps:
+        - name: Load source DOCX file
+          text: Create an instance of Converter class and pass source DOCX file path as a constructor parameter.
+You may specify absolute or relative file path as per your requirements.
+        - name: Specify convert options
+          text: Create an instance of PdfConvertOptions class.
+        - name: Convert to PDF and save result
+          text: Call Converter class convert method and pass the filename for the converted PDF file and the PdfConvertOptions object from the previous step as parameters.
 ---

 When it comes to convenient fast creation and editing of textual documents, using Microsoft Word is the first thing that comes to mind.
 Then there is often a need to transform DOC or DOCX documents into another format like PDF, HTML or image for easier mailing, printing and sharing with other people etc.